donejs/donejs/docs/guides/place-my-order.md

 donejs add cordova
 ```

+Answer the question about the URL of the service layer with `http://www.place-my-order.com`.

-Depending on your operating system you can accept most of the defaults, unless you would like to build for Android, which needs to be selected from the list of platforms.
+Depending on your operating system you can accept most of the rest of the defaults, unless you would like to build for Android, which needs to be selected from the list of platforms.

 This will change your `build.js` script with the options needed to build iOS/Android apps.
 Open this file and add the place-my-order-asset images to the **glob** property: